giusalfieri/IPA_Project/README.md

     ```sh
     make
     ```
 5. **Run the project:**
     ```sh
     ./aircraft_detection_project [step1] [step2] ...
     ```
-    For example, to run the entire pipeline:
+    For example, to run the entire pipeline, see the [example command](#example-command) below.
-    ```sh
-    ./aircraft_detection_project training_phase extractTemplates KMeansBySize KMeansByIntensity resizeImagesInClusters generateEigenplanes extract_SVM_Training_Data Performance_evaluation
-    ```
-    Or you can run individual steps as needed.
-See the [Pipeline](#pipeline) section for detailed steps.

 </details>